DrewLetvin/Client-Accessible-Agentic-Bootcamp-Materials/usecases/hr-talent/assets/hands-on-lab-hr-manager.md

 ```

 ```
-Help me understand if the following complaint from an employee infringes the IBM Business Conduct Guidelines: "my manager called me names in a team meeting
+Help me understand if the following complaint from an employee infringes the IBM Business Conduct Guidelines: "my manager called me names in a team meeting"
 ```

 ```